 That is, if we construct an instance of a subclass, is it also an instance of its parent?
 Usually, the answer here is yes.

-The text discusses some fairly subtle issues about this. • Is multiple inheritance supported?
+• Is multiple inheritance supported?

 Java: no. C++: yes.
 The main disadvantage is in the complexity of implementation.
 How does the language deal with potential name collisions?
-That is, if a subclass inherits from two parents, each of which define an instance variable named \times that is visible to the subclass.
+That is, if a subclass inherits from two parents, each of which define an instance variable named x that is visible to the subclass.